colizoli/pupil_associative_learning/README.md

-# pupil_statistical_learning
+# pupil_associative_learning
-Code for the project investigating pupil-linked prediction errors from statistical learning (3 datasets).
+Code for the project investigating pupil-linked prediction errors from associative learning (3 datasets).